 Having departed from Wright, Frederick Rentschler informed the Navy of his plan to manufacture air-cooled radial engines, and incorporated the Pratt & Whitney Aircraft Company on July 23, 1925.
 This Serial Number 1 Wasp, the first of a long series of famous aircraft engines from Pratt & Whitney, was completed on December 24, 1925 and finished the 50-hour approval test in March 1926.
 On May 5 a second Wasp took to the air in the Wright F3W-1 Apache aircraft.
 A contract for 200 Series A Wasps was received and production engines delivered before the end of 1926.

-The new engine soon became known for its reliability, dominating U.S. fighter planes, and making commercial air transportation profitable in the Boeing 40A.
+Known for its reliability, the new engine soon dominated U.S. fighter planes, and made commercial air transportation profitable in the Boeing 40A.
 The Boeing F2B-1 was the first operational aircraft to use the Wasp engine.
-Approximately 100 different experimental and production airplanes were built with Wasps.
-The Wasp R-1340 remained in production until 1960.
+Approximately 100 different experimental and production airplanes utilized the engine, with the Wasp R-1340 remaining in production until 1960.

 Transferred from the Department of the Navy, Bureau of Aeronautics